johnroworld/php-challenge-graphql-silverstripe/README.md

 http://localhost/dev/graphiql
 ```

-Type this query(read):
+You can run a query with the following query(read):
 ```
 Write your query or mutation here
 {
   Body {
+    label
     url
-    icon
     type
-    label
   }
 }
 ```

-Type this mutation(create) to test some adding data:
+You can run a mutation(create) to test some adding data:
 ```
 # Write your query or mutation here
 mutation($label: String!, $url: String, $url: String, $url: String) {
   createBody(label: $label, url: $url) {
     label
     url
-    icon
     type
   }
 }
 ```

+This will create a body with a label, url, and type, which you can pass in as query variables:

+{
+  "label": "test_label1",
+  "url": "test_url1",
+  "type": "test_type1"
+}

 ## In Progress